-With temperatures set to plunge again this weekend in Toronto, Dr. Marc Jeschke, Director, Ross Tilley Burn Centre at Sunnybrook, has a reminder for those planning to spend time outside: frostbite can be a serious injury.
+As temperatures plunge in Toronto, Dr. Marc Jeschke, Director, Ross Tilley Burn Centre at Sunnybrook, has a reminder for those planning to spend time outside: frostbite can be a serious injury.

 “Frostbite is no joke.
 The effect it has on the skin is similar to a burn, so people with severe frostbite are treated here in our burn centre,” he says.

 Here are five tips to avoid frostbite, and what to do if you think you may have it:

 If you know you’ll be outside for an extended period of time, dress for the weather.

 “The easiest thing you can do to prevent frostbite is to dress properly, with a warm coat, boots, hat and gloves,” says Dr. Jeschke.

 Take extra care when fueling up your car in the winter, and wear gloves when doing so.